temach/reports/INR-Lab-1-Networking-Basics.md

-May I suggest viewing this document in your browser at address: https://github.com/temach/innopolis_university_reports/blob/master/INR-Lab-1-Networking-Basics.md Unfortunatelly rendering the document to PDF breaks some long lines and crops images.
+May I suggest viewing this document in your browser at address: https://github.com/temach/innopolis_university_reports/blob/master/INR-Lab-1-Networking-Basics.md Unfortunately rendering the document to PDF breaks some long lines and crops images.

 ## Task 1 - Tools